jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 themselves entranced for reasons having to do with personality and character.
 In other words, falling in love for the sort of reasons one is supposed to have when one decides to "get practical."
-Those spoiled by repeated romantic fulfillment may have it harder, since no matter how much experience they may have in relationships, many cannot stand the idea of "getting practal," particularly if their entire relationship history was sustained entirely by a sexual-romantic cocktail that gets difficult to find once you and your dating partners are older.
+Those spoiled by repeated romantic fulfillment may have it harder adjusting to such relationships, particularly if their entire relationship history was sustained entirely by a sexual-romantic cocktail that gets difficult to find once you and your dating partners are older.

-This topic is a bit fraught because of the fact many women have doubtless heard this before, and men hear it _hardly at all_ and should here it much more.
+This topic is a bit fraught because of the fact many women have doubtless heard this before, and men hear it _hardly at all_ and should hear it much more!
 Books like _Fertility on Ice_ document the struggles of many women who want to get married but are entagled in serious relationships with incompatible, commitment-averse partners.
 The authors of these books sometimes